Rupa Sarkar

-Rupa Sarkar is the Editor-in-Chief of The Lancet Digital Health, a gold open access medical journal in the Lancet family published by Elsevier.
+Rupa Sarkar is the Editor-in-Chief of The Cochrane Collaboration.
+Previously, she had been Editor-in-Chief of The Lancet Digital Health, a gold open access medical journal in the Lancet family published by Elsevier.

-She conducted her doctoral research at Imperial College London, where she studied RNA biology and its role in human stem cell differentiation.
-After earning her PhD, she did postdoctoral research at the Albert Einstein College of Medicine, then worked as an associate editor at Nature Protocols, a senior editor at Genome Biology, and Chief Editor at Nature Protocols.
-She has been Editor-in-Chief at The Lancet Digital Health since its founding in 2018.
+Sarkar earned her PhD at Imperial College London, where she studied RNA biology and its role in human stem cell differentiation.
+Afterwards she did postdoctoral research at the Albert Einstein College of Medicine, then worked as an associate editor at Nature Protocols, was a senior editor at Genome Biology, then Chief Editor at Nature Protocols.
+She became founding Editor-in-Chief at The Lancet Digital Health in 2018.